 Eventually the company grew and moved to a business park near Larry’s home.
 The company would move a few more times in the next decade as it continued to grow and expand.
-Since those humble days of just a few employees, the company has grown to its current location in Glendale, AZ and a staff of 36 full time employees.
-Through the growth, RTA held its first annual users’ conference in Cincinnati, OH with the help of a sponsor in the area.
-2017 marks the 27th Annual Users’ Conference in Las Vegas, NV.
+Since those humble days of just a few employees, the company has grown to its current location in Glendale, Ariz., and a staff of 36 full-time employees.
+Through the growth, RTA held its first annual users’ conference in Cincinnati, Ohio, with the help of a sponsor in the area.

 In 2011, RTA was noted as being one of the top 3 fleet management software programs in use by government fleets, and in 2013, Larry had RTA poised for its next major pivot in the marketplace.
 Unfortunately, Larry was diagnosed with leukemia and passed away in early 2014.
 Looking back over his three decades with RTA, Larry was the company.
 He set the tone for the culture.
 While none of the current employees were around in the very beginning, several have been with RTA for more than two decades.
 The average tenure at RTA spans almost 15 years.
 Larry’s employees believed in his vision and were loyal not only to him, but to their belief that RTA is one of the greatest companies to work for.
 He was extremely proud of the family atmosphere that percolated from his employees down through his customers, and for the relationships that he had the opportunity to build.
 He saw the business as an extension of his family and treated it as such.

 With the longevity of RTA’s staff comes continuity as RTA bridges the gap to the next phase in its rich history.
 Larry’s wife, Kim, assumed ownership, and then in August 2017, Larry’s son, Josh (RTA’s CEO), and his wife Anjuli purchased RTA, making it officially a third-generation family company.
 Josh seeks to make Larry’s vision become a bigger reality and take the company to heights that he could not have fathomed, just as Larry did with his father’s legacy nearly 40 years prior.